rolemadelen/blog-v1/posts/blog/en-what-is-linked-list.md

 One downside of linked list is that it takes linear time to find a node in the list.
 Arrays can do this in constant time because it allows random access. e.g) `array[5]`

-In order to access `n`th node, we need to traverse from the very beginning.
+To access `n`th node in the list, we need to traverse from the very beginning.

 ```rb
 # pseudocode